Blog – Posted on Tuesday, Feb 04

 41. Howl's Moving Castle by Diana Wynne Jones

 This charming fantasy classic spawned an Academy Award-winning Studio Ghibli film.
-Rest assured: the 1986 novel delights as readily as its animated adaptation.
+Rest assured: the 1986 teenage book delights as readily as its animated adaptation.
 Howl’s Moving Castle introduces us to the titular wizard, Howl, who shares his black-turreted, physics-defying home with prickly fire demon, Calcifer.
 But despite this charismatic pair, the real hero of the story is Sophie Hatter, who looks far older than her eighteen years thanks to a witch’s curse.

 Eager to break the spell (and just as eager to be somewhere other than her family’s hat shop) Sophie goes to work for Howl.
 A wizard, after all, is the perfect person to undo a witch’s work — or so she figures.
 What follows is a mesmerizing tale of magic, love and… contract law.